 San Joaquin Wildlife Sanctuary in Irvine is an oasis of hidden nature.
 The ponds are tucked away between bustling Jamboree Road and the quieter Harvard Avenue with an entrance off Michelson.
 It’s the perfect location for the Sea & Sage Audubon House – the first stop on our visit.
 The volunteer staffing the house was extremely helpful in pointing out the highlights we’d soon see out on the trails.

 Location of San Joaquin Wildlife Sanctuary in Irvine: Very near the UC Irvine campus off Campus Drive.
-Exit Interstate 405 at University/Jeffrey or Culver.
-From Culver: Turn right onto University.
-From University/Jeffrey: Head in the direction of the UC Irvine and cross over Culver and Harvard.
-Take University to Campus Drive, turn right.
-Make an immediate right after the bridge onto Riparian View.
-(The Riparian View access from Michelson is closed.)
-MAP TO SAN JOAQUIN WILDLIFE SANCTUARY
+Exit Interstate 405 at Culver.
+From Culver: Turn right onto Michelson to take the Riparian View entrance past Harvard (the Campus Drive entrance is closed due to road construction).
+Address: 5 Riparian View, Irvine, CA MAP TO SAN JOAQUIN WILDLIFE SANCTUARY

 - Wide paths wind around ponds, streams and over bridges for easy wildlife viewing.